WGUNDERWOOD/DyadicKDE.jl/README.md

 [Cattaneo, Feng and Underwood, 2022](https://arxiv.org/abs/2201.05967).
 In particular, the package provides the capability for computing

-- Point estimates of a dyadic density function
+- Point estimates of a univariate dyadic density function
 - Pointwise confidence intervals for the density
 - Bonferroni-corrected confidence intervals
 - Uniform confidence bands